“The iPhone 11 is all the phone you need.”

 Should you buy it?

 Yes.
-If you’re not constantly on your phone all the time, theis the phone to buy.
+If you’re not constantly on your phone all the time, the iPhone 11 is the phone to buy.
 If you are, look at the Pro models.